-(a) miniGhost strong scaling.

-(b) miniGhost Baseline.
-This concurrency chart shows a stacked bar chart with the periodic (1Hz) status of each thread.
-The max number of threads is 48 (red line), and the instantaneous power for each sample is the black line.
+a) miniGhost Baseline.
+This concurrency chart shows b) miniGhost Throttled.
+This concurrency chart a stacked bar chart with the periodic (1Hz) status of shows a stacked bar chart with the periodic (1Hz) each thread.
+The max number of threads is 48 (red status of each thread.
+The max number of threads line), and the instantaneous power for each sample starts at 48, but is throttled while APEX searches is the black line.